 - Two (6) religious studies courses.

 - Additional study in an approved area of concentration.
 This consists of (18) hours of study, (9) of which must be taken at the 200 level or higher at a 4-year institution.
-Approved single discipline areas are: art, biology, computer science, English, history, mathematics, music, political science, psychology, sociology, Spanish.
-Interdisciplinary concentrations include: math/computer science, humanities, social science, language arts, general science, ESL/bilingual.
+Approved single discipline areas are: art, biology, computer science, English, history, mathematics, music, political science, psychology, sociology, Spanish,and ESL/bilingual.
+Interdisciplinary concentrations include: math/computer science, humanities, social science, language arts and general science.

 Required Professional Education Courses